This article is about the history of the Certificate CIV in Training and Assessment.

-The CIV in Training and Assessment (TAE40116) or CIV TAE is the industry qualification to deliver training and assessment within the Vocational Education and Training (VET) sector and the workplace.
+The CIV in Training and Assessment (current qualification is TAE40116 Certificate IV in Training and Assessment) or CIV TAE is the industry qualification to deliver training and assessment within the Vocational Education and Training (VET) sector and the workplace.
 Essentially, the CIV TAE opens many job opportunities in a wide range of sectors such as workplace training, Learning and Development, TAFE or the private sector as a trainer and/or assessor.
 It is also the first step to becoming a VET practitioner, for which a Diploma of Vocational Education and Training (TAE50111) is needed.

 In the early 1990s, a range of training qualifications and certifications were available from both TAFE (Technical and Further Education) and the private sector through Registered Training Organisations (RTOs).
 For example, the in-house training throughout TAFE NSW for competency-based training was the Basic Methods of Instruction (BMI).
 Then throughout the 1990s, the State and Federal governments began to harmonise the training sector and introduce industry wide qualifications through training packages.